-Indicate all entrances and exits, including garage-style doors, dock doors, serving windows, etc. If a section of an outdoor patio or other area will be intended for smoking, please be aware that the proposed area must comply with the Ohio Smoke-Free Workplace Act.
-This can become an issue with roll-up doors or windows, plastic walls, structures attached to the building, vinyl tents, etc. It is best to design the smoking area ahead of time to be in compliance.
+Indicate all entrances and exits, including garage-style doors, dock doors, and serving windows.
+If a section of an outdoor patio or other area will be intended for smoking, please be aware that the proposed area must comply with the Ohio Smoke-Free Workplace Act.
+Installing roll-up doors, windows, plastic walls, vinyl tents, and similar features after plan approval could result in a violation of the Ohio Smoke-Free Workplace Act.
+It is best to design a proposed outdoor smoking area ahead of time and include it on the plans.
 Also be aware that smoke is not permitted to infiltrate back into the building, so door type and layout is critical.